PrismLabsDev/learning-projects/README.md

 ## [Blog](https://github.com/PrismLabsDev/learning-projects/tree/main/projects/blog)

 This is a full stack blog application which has similar features to [Medium](https://medium.com/) or [Dev.to](https://dev.to/).
 This is overall a well rounded project and a good option to choose if you are looking to explore web development more in depth, or if you are learning a new language or framework and want to explore its features.
 On the back end we will explore HTTP requests and data relationships in more complexity than in the Todo app.
-On the front end we will explore page routing, application state.
+On the front end we will explore page routing and application state.

 ## [Chat](https://github.com/PrismLabsDev/learning-projects/tree/main/projects/chat)

 This is a full stack chat application which takes advantage of web sockets to perform real time bidirectional communication.
-This project is simple on the server but introduces you to a new way to communicate fro client to server.
+This project is simple on the server but introduces you to a new way to communicate from client to server.

 # Docker Environment

 We have included a general docker environment to give you access to PostgreSQL, MongoDB and Mailpit.
-This allows you to build your projects with and SQL or NOSQL database, as well as test sending emails.
+This allows you to build your projects with an SQL or NOSQL database, as well as test sending emails.

 **All commands must be ran in the ```docker``` directory.**
 ``` bash